His Heart Belongs to DADA?

 (For that matter, why did he send Amycus Carrow to take the position?
 Was Carrow in disgrace?)

-Voldemort certainly couldn’t have anticipated that he was going to be defeated before Snape’s first (and only?) year at Hogwarts was even decently underway.
-And the way he had been conducting his reign of terror toward the end of VoldWar I, he certainly wouldn’t have been able to depend upon his campaign to overturn the legitimate wizarding government and bring the whole thing down into anarchy being accomplished in no more than one additional year.
+Voldemort certainly couldn’t have anticipated that he was going to be soundly defeated before Snape’s first (and only?) year at Hogwarts was even decently underway.
+And the way we are given to conclude that he had been conducting his reign of terror toward the end of VoldWar I, he certainly wouldn’t have been able to depend upon his campaign to overturn the legitimate wizarding government and bring the whole thing down into anarchy to be accomplished in no more than one additional year.
 Nor did he necessarily even want it to be.
 He was stringing the whole thing out as long as he could, since creating mayhem and panic on all sides was the whole point.

 So what gives?